 Cakebread has held an annual photo contest since 1992; this was created after customers began sending in photos of themselves enjoying Cakebread wine in various locations – back then entries were printed, today they are submitted in digital format.
 Entries need to either include a photograph showing you wearing a Cakebread Cellars shirt or a bottle of Cakebread Cellars wine.
 Each picture needs to be accompanied by a 25-word description or less.
 Prior winning photographs hang on the wall next to their reserve room.

-The hospitality center opened to the public in October 2019 and was designed by BCV Architecture + Interiors and built by Wright Construction.
+The hospitality center opened to the public in October 2019 and was designed by BCV Architecture + Interiors and built by Wright Construction with the owners representative work handled by Pound Management.
 And prior to opening to the public, Cakebread Cellars hosted several grand opening events.
-These were the last public events that Jack and Dolores were on site greeting arriving visitors.
+These were the last public events which Jack and Dolores attended; both were on site greeting visitors in the hospitality center.

 And every year Cakebread Cellars offers an open house (reservations required) where guests can meet the family and enjoy current releases paired with small bites.
 Their open house in early 2023 was dedicated to Dolores and Jack and simultaneously celebrated their 50th anniversary.
 Proceeds from the event are donated to local charities including the Napa Valley Food Bank.